pschanely/pschanely.github.io/_posts/2020-02-04-how-crosshair-works-part-1.md

 tries hard to get the details right.
 And there are __a lot__ of details.

-Here are some of the topics I'm hoping to cover next.
+Here are some of the topics I'm considering talking about next.
 Let me know which ones interest you the most!

 * Balancing the amount of work done inside and outside the solver.
 * Developing heuristics for effective path exploration.